Tamil National Party: Differences on using movie media

 Tamil cinema has been used extensively for propaganda for Dravidian politics.
 Although the Indian National Congress in the region did use movies and stars for propaganda, it was shunned upon by major Congress leaders.
 DMK to the contrary used the Tamil film industry as a major political organ.
 Thus movie stars held high ranks in the party.
 Sampath vehemently opposed the importance given to film stars in the party.

 Birth of Tamil National Party

 The differences between E. V. K. Sampath and Annadurai finally gave way on their stands on Dravida Nadu.
 Dravida Nadu was envisaged by Periyar E. V. Ramasami as an independent nation that included South India.
 Periyar and later Annadurai considered that remaining in the Union meant accepting linguistic domination of the North and backwardness of the South.
 Nevertheless, after touring the Soviet Union, E. V. K. Sampath opposed the call for Dravida Nadu and declared that the idea of independent Dravida Nadu was an impossible task to achieve.
 With this difference E. V. K. Sampath and his supporters left DMK and formed their own party.
-Thus Tamil National Party was born in 1962.
-Some of the well known members of the party included Kannadasan, M. P. Subramaiam, Pazha Nedumaran and Shivaji Ganesan.
+Thus Tamil National Party was born in 1961.
+Some of the well known members of the party included Kannadasan, M. P. Subramaiam, Pazha Nedumaran and Sivaji Ganesan.